 Walliser Alpentherme & Spa Leukerbad (previously Lindner) is an upmarket day spa with hot water pools, medical, health, and beauty treatments, as well as relaxing and anti-stress massages.
 The spa can easily be reached from the Lake Geneva region.

-The Walliser Alpentherme & Spa Leukerbad (previously Lindner Alpentherme) has the classiest day spa and wellness center in Leukerbad (Loèche-les-Bains) in the Swiss Valais Alps.
+The Walliser Alpentherme & Spa Leukerbad has the classiest day spa and wellness center in Leukerbad (Loèche-les-Bains) in the Swiss Valais Alps.
 Leukerbad is the highest and largest thermal water Alpine spa resort in Europe and a great day-trip or weekend destination from the Lake Geneva region.
 The Walliser Alpentherme is the best day spa choice in Leukerbad for adults wanting an upmarket spa experience without paying the charges of the most exclusive beauty farms and day spas in the Lac Léman region.
-The day spa is linked by an underground tunnel to the Heliopark Hotel (previously Lindner)
+The day spa is linked by an underground tunnel to the Thermalhotel (previously Lindner or Heliopark).
+The minimum age is 8 years with no discounts given to children.

 The Lindner Alpentherme Day Spa in Loèche-les-Bains, Switzerland

-The Walliser Alpentherme & Spa Leukerbad (known until April 2013 as the Lindner Alpentherme) is a fantastic upmarket day spa with vast hot mineral baths and water treatments.
+The Walliser Alpentherme & Spa Leukerbad is a fantastic upmarket day spa with vast hot mineral baths and water treatments.
 Visitors here have a choice of simply relaxing in the thermal baths and saunas, using the fitness center and gymnasium, or to receive a wide range of medical, health, beauty, and relaxation spa treatments.

 The Walliser Alpentherme has five medical specialists offering health cures in addition to around 240 different health and beauty treatments.
 Spa treatments range from medical cures to massages and a wide selection of beauty and wellness treatments including ScenTao, Thalasso, Ayurveda, Watsu water shiatsu, naturfangu, and other anti-aging treatments.

-Spa treatments should generally be booked at least 24 hours in advanced.
+Spa treatments should generally be booked at least 24 hours in advance.
 Several package deals are available.

 The Walliser Alpentherme also arranges special events such as Roman nights, film shows viewed from the pools, and champagne breakfasts.